NExTplusplus/TAT-QA/README.md

 ====================

 **TAT-QA** (**T**abular **A**nd **T**extual dataset for **Q**uestion **A**nswering) contains 16,552 questions associated with 2,757 hybrid contexts
 from real-world financial reports.
-For more details, please read our ACL 2021 paper [PDF]()
+For more details, please read our ACL 2021 paper [PDF]().

 ## The Dataset